The Advice Process

 Look at Your Debts

-The next stage will be to look at your debts and sort them into priority and non-priority debts.
-Priority debts are those that have the biggest consequences if you don’t pay them - these will be dealt with first.
-We will also advise you about any urgent situations such as legal action, bailiffs, or threatened eviction.
+We will look at your debts, starting with any ‘priority’ debts that have the biggest consequences if you don’t pay them – these will be dealt with first.
+We will also advise you about anything urgent like legal action, bailiffs or eviction.

 04